jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 categories: developer guide processes threads
 ---

-This article is part one of a three-part series where you will learn about processes, threads, and the differences between them.
-Throughout the series, we'll cover the fundamental concepts that explain what they are, how they work, and how they differ.

-Part two will be linked here when it is published.

 # Process

 > In computing, a process is the instance of a computer program executed by one or many threads.
 It contains the program code and its activity.